VIDEO: Young orcas caught showboating off Greater Victoria - Victoria News

 They say the downfall of every great fishing story is a witness.

-But a group fishing off Greater Victoria – near Race Rocks – managed to get a Jan.
+But a group fishing off Greater Victoria – by Race Rocks, near the community of Sooke – managed to capture a Jan.
 17 orca encounter on video.

 The group thought the boat was being approached by a pod of porpoises but quickly realised it was a young orca – belly up.